Grassroots Democracy Part 3 Local Government in Urban Areas Class 6 Question Answer Social Science Chapter 12

 Question 1.

-Select a few cities, from your state and from a few neighbouring states.
-These may include the city you live in or the city nearest to your town or village.
+Select a few cities, from your State and from a few neighbouring States.
+These may include the city you live in or the city nearest to your town or milage.
 How will you find out if they have a Nagar Panchayat, Municipal Council or Municipal Corporation?
 Draw a table with the names of the cities and the type of urban local body each of them has.
+(Page 1 79)

 Answer: